- Media Centre

 Registrations are now open!
 Click below to register to at early bird rates!

-To catch up on the series you can view the first installment Clinical Canine Reproduction 1 - Getting Started available here in the AVA VetEd library for all AVA members.
+To catch up on the series you can view the first two installments Clinical Canine Reproduction 1 - Getting Started and Clinical Canine Reproduction 2 - Semen collecting and processing, insemination timing and insemination techniques available here in the AVA VetEd library for all AVA members.

 Reproduction webinar: “Clinical Canine Reproduction 1 - Getting Started”